 Any survivor of domestic violence who is a current residential, counseling or court advocacy client at the Crisis Center is eligible for transitional housing as space permits.

 What We Do:

 The Crisis Center Transitional Team works closely with clients to aid in their success of the program.
-The “Menu of Services” is offered to each client so they can see the support services offered.
-Everyone is encouraged to identify and discuss the services that are most relevant and appropriate to their needs with their caseworker.
-Examples of services utilized by clients are: fully furnished apartments, learning and practicing life skills, education/tuition reimbursement, child care, transportation assistance, employment/resume services, grocery assistance, clothing assistance, counseling, financial assistance, and safety planning.
+A wide array of services are offered to each client and caseworkers help clients to identify the services that are most relevant and appropriate to their needs.
+Examples of services utilized by clients are: fully furnished apartments, learning and practicing life skills, education/tuition reimbursement, child care, transportation assistance, employment/resume services, grocery assistance, clothing assistance, counseling, financial assistance and safety planning.
 Clients are encouraged to present any need with their caseworker and they will work collaboratively to resolve the issue.
 The Crisis Center also takes pride in various community partnerships to help clients achieve their goals and define their success.

 If you are eligible and interested in transitional housing at the Crisis Center or have questions regarding our program, please call the hotline at 708-429-7233 and ask to speak with a Transitional Housing Specialist.

 **Disclaimer: The Crisis Center for South Suburbia complies with The Fair Housing Act.
 The Fair Housing Act protects people from discrimination when they are renting, buying, or securing financing for any housing.
 The prohibitions specifically cover discrimination because of race, color, national origin, religion, sex, disability and the presence of children.